Categories:

 We’ve all heard the adage, “If it’s too good to be true, then it probably is.”
 That’s a good phrase to keep in mind as certain types of scams continue to plague seniors.
 Some of these scams are oldies but goodies that have affected older adults for many years.
 Others are scams that are linked to current events, such as COVID.
-Here’s a list of scams you’ll want to help the seniors in your life avoid in 2022.
+Here’s a list of scams you’ll want to help the seniors in your life avoid.

 Romance Scams